 After selecting the Video export option, a settings dialog will be shown.
-The video can be saved with standard cinematic resolution ranging from SD (720x480 px) to UHD (3840x2160 px).
+The video can be saved with standard cinematic resolution ranging from SD (720 × 480 px) to UHD (3840 × 2160 px).
 The desired value can be selected from the Resolution dropdown menu.

 A start and end time can be set using Start Time [ms] and End Time [ms] sliders.
 These values can be adjusted by manual editing, by setting the slider position or by pressing left and right arrows to increase or decrease the selected value, respectively.
+The time step of this settings is the same as the time sampling of the selected time-frequency method.